 Additionally, foods are absorbed into our bloodstreams and carried to our lungs, where their odor can be emitted with our breath.
 That’s why foods with strong odors (onions, garlic, certain spices) can result in “dragon breath” until they have passed through our bodies.
 And let’s not forget that tobacco products not only cause bad breath but can irritate the gums.

-Dry mouth, or xerostomia.
 Our saliva moistens and cleanses our mouths by neutralizing acids produced by plaque.
 It also washes away dead cells that would otherwise accumulate and decompose on the tongue, gums and cheeks.
 Not drinking enough water, certain medications, salivary gland problems and mouth breathing may cause dry mouth.
 Rarely dry mouth can be caused by an autoimmune disorder called Sjogren’s.

 Tips and tricks to fight off halitosis: